Flutter vs React Native: A comparison

 Is Kotlin or Swift better?

 To choose between Kotlin or Swift as programming language depends on the development requirements.
-If you want to develop an Android App you choose Kotlin and if you develop and iOS app you chose Swift.
+If you want to develop an Android App you choose Kotlin and if you develop an iOS app you choose Swift.

 Can Kotlin be used for iOS?